nature1995/Flight-Delay-Prediction/README.md

 ### Dataset

 Due to the size, I upload all the dataset to google drive.
-In this project, we use part of data which is the first month.
-We use the first 3 week to predick the last week in this month.
+In this project, we use data first month which using the first 3 week to predict the last week.

 https://drive.google.com/drive/folders/1LDDwiQW-74P5NFDTEpCAfETxSIBNu7cC?usp=sharing